RipCurrent/ripcurrent.github.ie/Security.md

 - Microsoft Defender for Endpoints
 - Microsoft Defender for Office 365
 - Microsoft Defender for Identity
-- Microsoft Defender for Cloud Apps
+- Microsoft Defender for Cloud Apps [managed in azure portal](https://portal.azure.com/#view/Microsoft_Azure_Security/SecurityMenuBlade/~/0)

 ## Sentinel
 In its simplest form, a SIEM system allows you to: